DavidNiessen/firebangs/README.md

 Run `pnpm install` to install all dependencies.<br>

 **For Firefox:**<br>
-To only build the extension, run `pnpm run build`.
+To only build the extension, run `pnpm run build:firefox`.
 Please note that unsigned extensions can only be installed temporarily<br>

 To sign it, you need to set the `WEB_EXT_API_KEY` and `WEB_EXT_API_SECRET` environment variables, which you can get from your Mozilla account.
-After that, run `pnpm run sign`
+After that, run `pnpm run sign:firefox`

-**For Chrome:** TODO
+**For Chrome:** For now, you can use `pnpm run build:firefox`

 ### Which browsers are supported?